Conflict Resolution Skills

 - Conflicts are an opportunity for growth.
 When you’re able to resolve conflict in a relationship, it builds trust.
 You can feel secure knowing your relationship can survive challenges and disagreements.

-How do you perceive conflict?
+How do you respond to conflict?

 |Healthy and unhealthy ways of managing and resolving conflict|